 - 1. Each lab area/space with the potential for exposure to blood or OPIM must have an Exposure Control Plan (ECP).
-OEHS has developed a comprehensive ECP, with which all employees in such labs or areas must be familiar.
-In addition, OEHS has developed templates that PIs/supervisors must edit to address laboratory or facility specific risks and procedures.
 At a minimum, the plan will list tasks and procedures, as well as job classifications, where occupational exposure may occur.
 This plan must be reviewed annually. - 2.
 BSL-2, BSL2-enhanced and BSL-3 laboratories must develop laboratory-specific biosafety manuals.
 The Biosafety manual shall, at a minimum, provide a risk assessment for the agents used, describe the physical containment and PPE requirements, describe appropriate disinfectants, describe spill and post exposure procedures.
-OEHS has developed templates that PIs/supervisors can edit.
 These templates can also serve as laboratory-specific ECPs when appropriately edited. - 3.
 Hepatitis B vaccinations must be made available to all employees who have the potential for an occupational exposure to blood or other potentially infectious materials within 10 days of assignment.
-Contact OEHS to coordinate the vaccination(s). - 4.
+Contact EHS to coordinate the vaccination(s). - 4.
 Following any exposure incident, the individual will immediately wash the affected area with soap and water and then seek counseling/testing at an Occupational Medicine clinic (RedMed or Redwood Road Health Clinic).
 The incident will be reported to the supervisor who will investigate: the supervisor will also report the incident to the University Biosafety Officer.
 Circumstances causing the occurrence and measures to prevent recurrence will be documented.
 A confidential medical evaluation and follow-up must be made available to the employee, at no cost to him/her.
-Contaminated clothing shall be spot disinfected or autoclaved and taken to the School of Medicine laundry facility on the A level of the SOM for laundering (See Section V): alternatively commercial companies may be used for cleaning.
+Contaminated clothing shall be spot disinfected or autoclaved and taken to the School of Medicine laundry facility on the A level of the Hospital Acute Care Building for laundering (See Section V): alternatively commercial companies may be used for cleaning.